 The Panel finds that the penalty satisfies the principles of specific and general deterrence, rehabilitation and remediation, and public protection.
-Specific deterrence is achieved through the oral reprimand and the 4 month suspension of the Member's certificate of registration which will send a clear message to the Member that submitting false claims to an employer funded benefit plan will not be tolerated.
-General deterrence is achieved through the 4 month suspension of the Member's certificate of registration which will signal to the membership that there are serious consequences for the misuse of employer funded benefit plans.
+Specific deterrence is achieved through the oral reprimand and the 4 month suspension of the Member's certificate of registration, which will send a clear message to the Member that submitting false claims to an employer funded benefit plan will not be tolerated.
+General deterrence is achieved through the 4 month suspension of the Member's certificate of registration, which will send a signal to the membership that there are serious consequences for the misuse of employer funded benefit plans.
 Rehabilitation and remediation will be achieved through the 2 meetings with a Regulatory Expert and the review of the College's publications.
-The public is protected through the 12 months of employer notification as the Member's employer will provide a heightened level of monitoring on the Member's return to practice.
+The public is protected through the 12 months of employer notification as this will allow the Member's employer to provide a heightened level of monitoring on the Member's return to practice.